 (B) The hearing shall be conducted within five court days from the day on which the respondent is detained or an affidavit is filed, whichever occurs first, in a physical setting not likely to have a harmful effect on the respondent, and may be conducted in a hospital in or out of the county.
-On the motion of the respondent, his counsel, the chief clinical officer, or on its own motion, and for good cause shown, the court may order a continuance of the hearing.
+On the motion of the respondent, the respondent's counsel, the chief clinical officer, or on its own motion, and for good cause shown, the court may order a continuance of the hearing.
 The continuance may be for no more than ten days from the day on which the respondent is detained or on which an affidavit is filed, whichever occurs first.
 Failure to conduct the hearing within this time shall effect an immediate discharge of the respondent.
 If the proceedings are not reinstituted within thirty days, all records of the proceedings shall be expunged.

-(D) If the court finds that the respondent is a mentally ill person subject to hospitalization by court order, the court may issue an interim order of detention ordering any health or police officer or sheriff to take into custody and transport such person to a hospital or other place designated in section 5122.17 of the Revised Code, where the respondent may be observed and treated.
+(D) If the court finds that the respondent is a mentally ill person subject to court order, the court may issue an interim order of detention ordering any health or police officer or sheriff to take into custody and transport such person to a hospital or other place designated in section 5122.17 of the Revised Code, where the respondent may be observed and treated.

-(E) A respondent or his counsel, after obtaining the consent of the respondent, may waive the hearing provided for in this section.
+(E) A respondent or a respondent's counsel, after obtaining the consent of the respondent, may waive the hearing provided for in this section.
 In such case, unless the person has been discharged, a mandatory full hearing shall be held by the thirtieth day after the original involuntary detention of the respondent.
 Failure to conduct the mandatory full hearing within this time limit shall result in the immediate discharge of the respondent.

 (F) Where possible, the initial hearing shall be held before the respondent is taken into custody.